DearCodingCathy/SEPHONEY/README.md

 ### Post-MVP

+- Load more functionality
 - Products displayed by user search
 - Shop products by brand
-- Shop by type
+- Shop by product type
-- Filters on all products page
+- Filters on all product pages
 - Adding reviews section for product details page
 - Adding star ratings to review page
 - Display star ratings on all products page as well
+- Remove from cart functionality
+- Product sold out functionality

 <br>